 The Court’s Website

 The Supreme Court of Canada’s Internet site provides a wealth of information on Canada’s highest court.
 Visitors to the site can learn about the role of the Court in Canada’s judicial system Canada’s judicial system and can browse through biographies of Supreme Court judges past past and present. present.
-The site provides information on booking tours booking tours of the Supreme Court building for those who wish to do so along with a collection of electronic resources for teacherselectronic resources for teachers.
+The site provides information on booking tours booking tours of the Supreme Court of Canada building for those who wish to do so along with a collection of electronic resources for teacherselectronic resources for teachers.
 The Frequently Asked Questions Frequently Asked Questions page also serves as a useful resource for the public.
 In addition, the site provides a link to an external site where the Court’s judgments judgments can be consulted electronically.
 Visitors to the Court's site can find information on scheduled hearings scheduled hearings of the Court and search an online database of information on all the Court's cases.
 Court's cases.
 Counsel and self-represented litigants self-represented litigants can access information on electronic filing procedures and instructions for bringing an application for leave to appeal.
 In most instances, the Court's hearings are broadcast live on the site.